Coronavirus (COVID -19) Information

 a) Ensure everyone is advised to clean their hands thoroughly:

 Hand sanitiser dispensers have been installed in all classrooms and are also available in reception and in the Hall.
-Students will be asked to use hand sanitiser as they enter and leave each classroom, and before purchasing / eating lunch from the cafeteria.
+Students and staff are encouraged to wash their hands or to use hand sanitiser regularly including:

 Alcohol based hand sanitiser is a flammable substance.
 Access to hand sanitiser units is supervised by staff and care is taken in Technology and Science rooms.